firstneverrest/Rust-Learning/README.md

 - String literal (&str) - a set of characters which are hardcoded into a variable (known at compile time).
 - String Object (String) - string object type provided in standard library.

+## Ownership rules

+Solve dangling pointer and memory leak problem with these rules:

+- each value in Rust has a variable that's called its owner.
+- there can only be one owner at a time like you have already declare x and you write y=x, x is owner not y.
+- when the owner goes out of scope, the value will be dropped.

+## Data structure

+Rust use Stack and Heap.

+### Stack

+Use with fixed-size variable

+- size of every variable on the stack has to be known at compile time.
+- when a function exits, the stack frame is released to return memory.

+### Heap

 ## Carco

 Cargo is the Rust package manager.
 Cargo downloads your Rust package's dependencies, compiles your packages, makes distributable packages.